Garuinja/workshop-task-1/README.md

     makeduck(random(0,width),random(0,height));
   }

 The above code is the for loop I used and it was pretty easy as I was just copying the code from the workshop but for some reason the ducks were randomly moving around.
 I then realised that I had put the for loop in the draw function rather than the setup this was also what made the duck bounce on a string before as I had also written the code in the draw function.
+After placing the for loop in the setup function, everything worked perfectly.